-Noise: The park had a strange noise – ambient city sounds.
-We’ve been camping in rural areas for the greater part of two months and these urban noises took us by surprise.
+Noise: The park had a strange noise, ambient city sounds.
+We’ve been camping in rural areas for the more significant part of two months, and these urban noises took us by surprise.
 It wasn’t loud or invasive, but it felt slightly odd.
 The park has a large exterior wall that removes most of the road noise.

 Wifi/Cell: This place is cellular heaven.
 Our AT&T and T-Mobile were at maximum speeds day and night.
 We didn’t use the free campground wifi.
 The park asks its residents to use the wifi for only email and light surfing.

 Grocery/Errands: The central location of Sentinel Peak offers a variety of options for groceries.
-There is a Food City less than a block away and many “mom & pop stores” within a few blocks.
+There is a Food City less than a block away and many “mom-and-pop stores” within a few blocks.
 The park has a laundry facility on site.

 Dog Friendly: The park gladly welcomes dogs.
 While there’s no grass inside the RV park, right across the street is Menlo Park (a city park with acres of open grassy area).

-Overall: Being fulltime millennial RVers, this park offers us an urban experience in a thriving university city.
-It’s the kind of experience that’s hard to come by for those of us not stealth boondocking.
-We’d highly recommend this park to our Xscaper friends, and any fulltimer that wants an urban experience.
+Overall: Being full-time millennial RVers, this park offers an urban experience in a thriving university city.
+It’s the kind of experience that’s hard to come by for those not stealth boondocking.
+We’d highly recommend this park to our Xscaper friends and any full-timer who wants an urban experience.